konsteva/Reddit-Notification-Bot/README.md

   }
 }
 ```
-When the keyword "Gonverment" appear in a post's title or body in the subreddit r/politics and the word "Greece" doesn't, the bot messages users "redditor_1" and "redditor_3"
+When the keyword "Gonverment" appear in a post's title or body in the subreddit r/politics and the words "USA" and "China" don't, the bot messages users "redditor_1" and "redditor_3"

 # Example 3
 ```